PLEASE CHECK THIS PAGE OFTEN; NEW SCHOLARSHIPS ARE ADDED AS FUNDING IS RECEIVED.

 Please use the applications below to apply for our Queens College Foundation scholarships.
 Please be aware of deadlines, as they vary from one scholarship to another.

-IMPORTANT NOTE REGARDING RECOMMENDATIONS: Students must ask professors for their permission before listing them as recommenders.
+IMPORTANT NOTES REGARDING RECOMMENDATIONS: Students must ask professors for their permission before listing them as recommenders.
 Each recommender will be sent a link to an electronic recommendation form.
 Students are responsible for entering the recommender's e-mail address accurately.
 The Office of Honors and Scholarships is not responsible for incorrect e-mail addresses resulting in missing recommendations.
-It is preferable for the students to use the recommender's professional e-mail address (.edu) as compared with their personal e-mail address (gmail, aol, etc.).
+You must use the recommender's professional e-mail address (.edu) as compared with their personal e-mail address (gmail, aol, etc.).

 Application deadline is 5:00 P.M. on Monday, April 28, 2014.